 Size: 200.0cm x 140.0cm

-Good To Know: Linen backed, stretched on wooden box frame, stored in humidity controlled art storage facility, condition report available upon request
+Good To Know: Linen backed, stored in humidity controlled art storage facility, condition report and supporting images available upon request

 Arty-Fact: Steeped in theatrical tradition from his years as a stage caricaturist, Cappiello often chose pierrots, harlequins or clowns to represent various products.
 Here, in one of his most inspired designs, the clown embodies the spirit of the orange peel, a zesty ingredient in the Bitter Campari.
 The image has become one of the classics of poster design, effortlessly combining the elements of surprise with the essence of the product.